syncfusion-content/wpf-docs/wpf/Ribbon/Customize-Ribbon-through-RibbonContextMenu.md

 ![C:/Users/SUGAPR~1/AppData/Local/Temp/SNAGHTMLcd86ccb.PNG](CustomizeRibbonthroughRibbonContextMenu_images/CustomizeRibbonthroughRibbonContextMenu_img3.jpeg)

-### How to disable the RibbonContextMenu?
+## How to disable the RibbonContextMenu?

-In order to disable the ContextMenu handle the “**RibbonContextMenuOpening**” event
+In order to disable the ContextMenu handle the `RibbonContextMenuOpening` event

 {% highlight xml %}